presswizards/helpscout-exports/README.md

 * Saved Replies: Fetches saved replies for each inbox and saves them to saved_replies_{mailboxId}.json.

 ## Usage
 * Set your Help Scout API credentials in the script.
+You can obtain these by creating a new app in `My Apps` (under `My Profile`)
 * Run the script to export the desired data.